Ethics Awards for Our Company

 On February 24, 2014, the ACEC of Colorado Named Julia Traylor a “Colorado Young Professional of the Year.”

-On February 25, 2014, the ACEC of Colorado Named Jennifer Keyes an “Outstanding Colorado Women in Engineering” and named Hayes Lenhart a “New Face in Engineering.”
+On February 25, 2014, the ACEC of Colorado Named Jennifer Keyes an “Outstanding Colorado Woman in Engineering” and named Hayes Lenhart a “New Face in Engineering.”

 The Santa Susana Field Laboratory’s Stormwater Biofilter Project earned the 2013 Outstanding BMP Implementation Award from the California Stormwater Quality Association on September 10, 2013.
-WWE CFO Jon Jones participated in project as a member of the SSFL Expert Panel.
+WWE CEO Jon Jones participated in this project as a member of the SSFL Expert Panel.

 The Greenway project in Sioux Falls won the “2012 Outstanding Engineering Achievement Award” of the Eastern Chapter of the South Dakota Engineering Society at the Society’s banquet in March 2013.
 WWE has worked on floodplains for this project for several years with Confluence, a firm in Sioux Falls.